 - no masks

-- ordinary language in dialogue (compare Seneca’s elaborate language)
+- ordinary language in dialogue (compare Seneca’s elaborate language in his plays)

 - humorous characters and situations (prior to Gethsemane)